 The number of engagements per hour reflects how many customers you have served on the average, in a given time period.
 There is no one perfect number for engagements per hour; you adapt the length of your chat to the needs of your customers.

 For example, if you took six (6) engagements between 8 a.m. and 11 a.m. (and you were online during this period of time), your engagements per hour =

 For example, if your concurrent engaged time is 4.5 hours, you’ve been logged in for 5 hours, and your maximum number of chats is 4, then your utilized capacity is:

 If your utilized capacity is low, then either you are not busy enough, or the volume of chats has decreased.

 If, on the other hand, your utilized capacity is high, you are fully occupied.

 This score reflects your customers’ rating of your engagement with them.
 The data is collected from customers in the post-chat survey.
 By reading your CSAT score, you can see if you need to improve your chatting skills.
 You can get guidance and help from your manager and your peers.

-Monitor your Data Bar, to make sure that you are meeting your goals.
+Monitor your Data Bar, to measure your performance against your goals.
 If your utilization and CSAT scores are below par, get help from your manager or your peers.